2010 flash crash: Background

 On May 6, 2010, U.S. stock markets opened and the Dow was down, and trended that way for most of the day on worries about the debt crisis in Greece.
 At 2:42 p.m., with the Dow down more than 300 points for the day, the equity market began to fall rapidly, dropping an additional 600 points in 5 minutes for a loss of nearly 1,000 points for the day by 2:47 p.m.
 Twenty minutes later, by 3:07 p.m., the market had regained most of the 600-point drop.
 At the time of the flash crash, in May 2010, high-frequency traders were taking advantage of unintended consequences of the consolidation of the U.S. financial regulations into Regulation NMS, designed to modernize and strengthen the United States National Market System for equity securities.
-The Reg NMS, promulgated and described by the United States Securities and Exchange Commission, was intended to assure that investors received the best price executions for their orders by encouraging competition in the marketplace, created attractive new opportunities for high-frequency-traders.
+The Reg NMS, promulgated and described by the United States Securities and Exchange Commission, was intended to assure that investors received the best price executions for their orders by encouraging competition in the marketplace, but created attractive new opportunities for high-frequency-traders.
 Activities such as spoofing, layering and front running were banned by 2015.
 This rule was designed to give investors the best possible price when dealing in stocks, even if that price was not on the exchange that received the order.

 Explanation

 Early theories

 At first, while the regulatory agencies and the United States Congress announced investigations into the crash, no specific reason for the 600-point plunge was identified.
 Investigators focused on a number of possible causes, including a confluence of computer-automated trades, or possibly an error by human traders.
 By the first weekend, regulators had discounted the possibility of trader error and focused on automated trades conducted on exchanges other than the NYSE.
-However, CME Group, a large futures exchange, stated that, insofar as stock index futures traded on CME Group were concerned, its investigation found no evidence for this or that high-frequency trading played a role, and in fact concluded that automated trading had contributed to market stability during the period of the crash.
+However, CME Group, a large futures exchange, stated that, insofar as stock index futures traded on CME Group were concerned, its investigation found no evidence for this, or that high-frequency trading played a role, and in fact concluded that automated trading had contributed to market stability during the period of the crash.
 Others speculate that an intermarket sweep order may have played a role in triggering the crash.

 Several plausible theories were put forward to explain the plunge.